-Secondly, the corporate websites are unsuitable for this purpose.
-Apart from the issue of timeliness, corporate websites are developed for different purposes as compared to the dark websites.
-Their basic aim is to promote the business and attract the customers and investors.
-They are not designed to convey the message the freaked out public wants or needs.
+Secondly, corporate websites are unsuitable for this purpose.
+Apart from the issue of timeliness, corporate websites are developed for different purposes as compared to dark websites.
+Their basic aim is to promote the business and attract customers and investors.
+They are not designed to convey the message the freaked-out public wants or needs.

 A dark website speaks out loud to the media and public that we are serious.
 A dark website clearly conveys the fact that dealing with the crisis is of supreme importance to the business or organization that has launched the dark website.

 The dark website is not required to replace the corporate website, but if it does, it is not required to open a new crisis with Google.
 It is recommended that you plan your potentially rapid transition and don’t turn off your main website.
 The easy way is to display a major link on your homepage and all the other web pages, including the social profile pages, linking to your dark website.
 Also, registering the dark website at its own URL is preferable so that the traffic can be diverted directly to it.